 - After the eggs are added in, stir the bhurjee continuously till it’s dry.

 - Chopping the ingredients finer gives you a better-textured egg bhurjee.

 - If you’re making the egg bhurjee for tiffin for your kids or husband or wife, roll it in a chapati or roti.
 This turns it into the perfect non-messy outdoor meal or school meal or work meal.

 - To make the egg bhurjee taste yummier, grate about 50 grams of cheese on top.
 We prefer cheddar!

-FAQ’s About making Egg Bhurji
+Questions About making Egg Bhurji At Home

-What is Egg Burji?
+What Is Egg Burji?

 There is no real English term for it, but if we consider it, egg bhurjee is a spicy Indian variant of scrambled eggs.
 In essence, it’s a lot different from regular scrambled eggs because of the ingredients and the method of cooking.

 What Is The Main Difference Between Indian Anda Bhurjee And Scrambled Eggs?

 Although both dishes involve a lot of continuous stirring, the Indian anda bhurji does not include cream or milk like scrambled eggs do.
 This makes it a whole other dish.